Sophia Mirzayee | Ottawa/Nepan, Ontario

 About the Spur Change National Conference 2021

 The SPUR Change conference brought together SMOs, youth, activists, and educators from across Canada for three days of learning, knowledge exchange, and engagement.
 It offered a wide range of sessions specific to SMOs (e.g., ethical public engagement) and educators (e.g., GCE in the classroom), and also provided many opportunities for partnership building given that there is a need for greater cooperation between schools and NGOs in order to achieve the goals associated with global social justice.

-On April 30, Sophie is hosting a webinar on Global Citizenship Education to discuss:
+On April 30, Sophie hosted a webinar on Global Citizenship Education to discuss:

 - How can GCE be effectively delivered?

 - How can partnerships between schools and #SMOs enrich GCE?

 - and, digital tools that can help with remote delivery of GCE.